 and the Medieval St Margaret’s church nestled between.

-Edward the Confessor commissioned it, but it was Henry III that began the building of Westminster Abbey in 1245.
+Edward the Confessor commissioned the Cathedral, but it was Henry III that began the building of Westminster Abbey in 1245.
 William Conqueror, however, had the 1st recorded coronation here at Christmas in 1066 and every King or Queen of the UK has been coronated here since (bar a couple).

-So much of the British history we’ve picked up over the years is represented here:
+So much of the British history we’ve picked up over the years is represented within the Cathedral:

 Queen Elizabeth I is buried here and you can see her face on her grand memorial tomb.
 Mary Queen of Scots has one too because her son James I reached the throne after Queen Elizabeth I (who had Mary murdered) died leaving no aire of her own.
 James made sure his mothers tomb matched that of Elizabeth’s.

 The Innocents Corner is a discreet memorial to Edward V and Richard, the Princes in The Tower.
 They are the two young boys who were locked away in the Tower of London, suspected to have been murdered after their father King Edward IV’s died.
 Many suspected their Uncle, who then took the throne.
 Bodies of 2 boys suspected to be the princes are laid to rest here.